xxyzz/SICP/4_Metalinguistic_Abstraction/4.4_Logic_Programming/README.md

 #### Exercise 4.77:

 In Section 4.4.3 we saw that `not` and `lisp-value` can cause the query language to give “wrong” answers if these filtering operations are applied to frames in which variables are unbound.
 Devise a way to fix this shortcoming.
 One idea is to perform the filtering in a “delayed” manner by appending to the frame a “promise” to filter that is fulfilled only when enough variables have been bound to make the operation possible.
 We could wait to perform filtering until all other operations have been performed.
 However, for efficiency’s sake, we would like to perform filtering as soon as possible so as to cut down on the number of intermediate frames generated.

+#### Exercise 4.78:

+Redesign the query language as a nondeterministic program to be implemented using the evaluator of Section 4.3, rather than as a stream process.
+In this approach, each query will produce a single answer (rather than the stream of all answers) and the user can type `try-again` to see more answers.
+You should find that much of the mechanism we built in this section is subsumed by nondeterministic search and backtracking.
+You will probably also find, however, that your new query language has subtle differences in behavior from the one implemented here.
+Can you find examples that illustrate this difference?